-At PNW PETS, you will be exposed to four core courses and four priority sessions which are guided interactive discussions with other participants.
+At PNW PETS, you will be exposed to four Core Courses (virtually - in January) and four Priority Sessions (in person in Seattle in February) which are guided interactive discussions with other participants.
 This module is designed to help you get the most from those training sessions.
 Core Courses and Priority Courses have been included in this section.